-An investor may have to pay their dealer up to 5% of the purchase price of the Series A Mutual Fund Units.
+An investor may have to pay their dealer up to 5% of the purchase price of the Series A Units and the Hybrid Tontine Series A Units.
 The investor negotiates the sales charge with his or her investment advisor.

 The following table shows the maximum amount of sales charges that a Unitholder would have to pay if such Unitholder made an investment of \$1,000 in Series A Mutual Fund Units of a Guardian Fund, held that investment for one, three, five or ten years and redeemed immediately before the end of that period.